Bryson Brigman

-Bryson Michael Brigman (born June 19, 1995) is an American professional baseball shortstop for the Caliente de Durango of the Mexican League.
+Bryson Michael Brigman (born June 19, 1995) is an American professional baseball shortstop for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.

 Amateur career

 Brigman graduated from Valley Christian High School in San Jose, California in 2014.
 He was drafted by the Oakland Athletics in the 40th round of the 2014 Major League Baseball draft but did not sign and instead chose to enroll at the University of San Diego where he played college baseball for the San Diego Toreros.
 As a freshman at USD in 2015, he slashed .339/.395/.436 with two home runs and 28 RBIs in 55 games and was named the West Coast Conference Freshman of the Year.
 After the 2015 season, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 In 2016, as a sophomore, he missed nine games due to a sports hernia but still played in 47 games, hitting .372 with 22 RBIs and 17 stolen bases.
 After his sophomore year, he was drafted by the Seattle Mariners in the third round (87th overall) of the 2016 Major League Baseball draft.
 He signed for $700,000.